-Oregon College of Oriental Medicine just opened Winter registration for their Introduction to Chinese Medicine course.
+Oregon College of Oriental Medicine has opened Winter registration for its Introduction to Chinese Medicine course.
 Following the successful debut of this noncredit class last Fall, OCOM is excited to bring it back beginning Monday, February 7, via Zoom.

 Introducing Chinese medical theories, treatments, history, the basics of holism, and research, participants will learn about acupoints, herbal medicine, acupuncture, moxibustion, massage, gua sha, cupping, and bleeding.
 Dietary therapy, channel system, organ networks, along with yin/yang theory, Chinese pathology, and concepts of qi will be explored as well.

 Are you a prospective student, applicant, family or friend of someone looking at Chinese medicine schools?
 Have you been helped by Chinese medicine and you’d like to learn more?
 Or, are you an alum who would value introducing the medicine to more of your patients?
 Are you in a career exploratory class, a pre-med club member, or perhaps a health, career, or college advisor helping students decide which careers to pursue?
 If so, this class is for you!

 This five-week class is made up of highly esteemed OCOM faculty members, including two chairs, all teaching their specialized perspectives via lecture, demonstration, and discussion.

 Join us Monday evenings, February 7 through March 7, 2022, 5:30 PM-7:30 PM Pacific, via Zoom.

 OCOM faculty will lecture on the following topics:

 - Introduction to Chinese theories of the body: channel system, organ networks, yin/yang theory, Chinese pathology, concepts of qi, blood, and jing